hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

   now specify a corrective offset that will be applied to one of the avatars, in order to re-align the head.
   - Since this is set at the component level, this does not modify the contents of the FaceTra file data.

+### Tailoring improvements

+- The result of Tailoring can now be exported to a new FaceTra File that does not require tailoring.

 ### Jaw Calibration

 - In order to fix a design mistake in all versions of FaceTra prior to 0.9, this update introduces a new construction line called *Jaw Calibration*.